 How to avoid a hangover

-- minimise drinking carbonated drinks, such as champagne, which tend to raise your blood alcohol level more quickly than other drinks;
+- Minimise drinking carbonated (bubbly or fizzy) alcoholic drinks, such as champagne.
+These tend to raise your blood alcohol level more quickly than other drinks.

 - Steer clear of bourbon, whiskey, brandy and red wine, which all contain high concentrations of compounds called congeners, which tend to cause more severe hangovers.
 Congeners are found in most alcoholic drinks, but their concentration varies.
 Gin and vodka tend to contain fewer congeners than other alcoholic drinks.
 However, all types of alcohol can cause a hangover.